Sam Landry

-Samantha Landry (born March 5, 2003) is an American professional softball pitcher for the Volts of the Athletes Unlimited Softball League (AUSL).
-She previously played for the Louisiana Ragin' Cajuns and the Oklahoma Sooners.
+Samantha Leigh Landry (born March 5, 2003) is an American professional softball pitcher for the Portland Cascade of the Athletes Unlimited Softball League (AUSL).
+She played college softball at Louisiana and Oklahoma.

 High school career

 Landry attended Barbers Hill High School in Mont Belvieu, Texas.
 During her senior year in 2020, she posted a 17–1 record with a 0.40 earned run average (ERA) and 252 strikeouts in 121 innings.
 She helped lead Barbers Hill to the Texas Class 5A state title, their first championship in school history.
 During the semifinals against Hallsville, she pitched a one-hit complete game shutout with 12 strikeouts.
 She was selected to play in the 2021 Premier Girls Fastpitch (PGF) High School Senior All-American Game.

 She was ranked as the nation's No. 4 recruit by Extra Innings Softball.
 On November 11, 2020, she signed her national letter of intent to play college softball at Louisiana.